 To start a nonprofit corporation in Utah, begin by filing the nonprofit articles of incorporation with the Utah Department of Commerce, Division of Corporations & Commercial Code.
 You can submit your nonprofit’s articles of incorporation online, by fax, by mail, or in person.
-The state charges a $30 base filing fee for standard processing.
+The state charges a $30 base filing fee for standard processing ($35 if you want a faxed confirmation of your filing).
 Once filed with the state, your articles of incorporation officially create your Utah nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a Utah Nonprofit Guide: